pesu-dev/pesuacademy/.github/CONTRIBUTING.md

 If you discover a security vulnerability, **please do not open a public issue**.

 Instead, report it privately by contacting the maintainers.
 We take all security concerns seriously and will respond promptly.

+Read [SECURITY](SECURITY.md) for more information.

 ---